asmagill/hs._asm.axuielement/Reference_Core.md

  * None

 Returns:
- * an array of the names of all actions supported by the axuielementObject
+ * an array of the names of all actions supported by the axuielementObject or nil and an error string if an accessibility error occurred

 Notes:
  * Common action names can be found in the [hs.axuielement.actions](#actions) table; however, this method will list only those names which are supported by this object, and is not limited to just those in the referenced table.